-Next, we'll visit the Mosque-Cathedral, one of the most impressive monuments in the world, with its famous Patio de los Naranjos (Courtyard of the Orange Trees), the oratory of the ancient Umayyad mosque, and its impressive 16th-century transept.
+Next, we will visit the Cathedral Mosque, one of the most impressive monuments in the world, with its famous Patio de los Naranjos, the oratorio of the ancient Umayyad mosque or its impressive cruise ship of the 16th century.

-Our guide will provide an interesting and fun tour to ensure this experience remains in your memory.
+Our guide will offer an interesting and fun visit so that this experience remains in your memory.

 Starting point:<br/>Palacio de Congresos y Exposiciones de Córdoba, C. Torrijos, 10, Centro, 14003 Córdoba, Spain